prabindm/WoodsHole/README.md

 All data is publicly available.
 A pipeline to retrieve such data is provided [here](https://github.com/mfumagalli/WoodsHole/blob/master/Files/data.md).
+You need to have samtools installed in your /usr/bin to run this.
+Data will be saved (but not pushed to git main repository) in `Data` folder.

 Additional scripts are be provided in the `Scripts/` folder.

 ## Agenda